Skip to content

 Our use of cookies

-We use necessary cookies to make our site work.
-Necessary cookies enable core functionality such as security, network management, website analytics and accessibility.
-You may disable these by changing your browser settings, but this may affect how the website functions.
+We use strictly necessary cookies to make our site work.
+These cookies enable core functionality such as security, network management, and accessibility.
 The cookies collect information in a way that does not directly identify anyone.
-For more information on how these cookies work, please see our
+For more information on how these cookies work please see our privacy policy.

-To agree to our use of cookies, click the 'Accept' button.
+To agree to our use of analytical cookies, click the 'Accept cookies' button.
+No, give me more information.

 A to Z of recycling